Forget cats and dogs; today, we're talking about the best reptile pets for beginners and experts alike.

 Reptiles as pets are a great option for a multitude of reasons.
 For owners looking for something relatively easy to care for, unique, or hypo-allergenic, reptiles are a great choice.
 However, each animal has a particular and important set of reptile care requirements, and it's best to choose the requirements that work well for your lifestyle.

 Reptiles are available in many shapes and sizes, and while some pets have higher care needs, others are fairly low-maintenance.
 So whether you're just getting started in reptile ownership or are a veteran reptile owner, these 12 reptiles make great pets.

 The bottom line and theme we looked for was low maintenance.
 They will still need a significant investment in housing and care but compared to other reptiles.
 These 12 are easier to handle when you're considering pets.

 Which is the best pet reptile for a beginner?

 All 12 of these reptiles are great candidates.
-The Bearded Dragon is such a great pet reptile so of the 12 this is our fave for a beginner reptile owner.
-Beardies are over the top when it comes to being social and they're awake during the day.
+However, the Bearded Dragon is such a great pet reptile, so of the 12, this is our fave for a beginner reptile owner.
+Beardies are over the top when it comes to being social, and they're awake during the day.